 The main pool factors are also of economic nature.
 Moldovan migrants are attracted by jobs waiting for them in the neighbouring countries and in the EU.
 The look for better standards of life and better opportunities for personal and professional development, and also sometimes for family reunification.
-The rich networks of other Moldovans (relatives and friends) makes both the decision and then finding a job easier.
+The well established Moldovan migrants networks in hosting countries facilitate the migration decision and the job search abroad.

-In Moldova, in general, but mainly in rural regions the migration movements originated from mainly push factors such as poverty and lack of employment opportunities.
-Although afterwards when first migrants started to return with stories of a better life elsewhere, and family networks have been established, the pull factors also started to play their role.
-It seems however (see Table I.2.2) that unsatisfactory economic situation in the country is still a dominating factor.
-The list of main reasons for which migrants are reluctant to come back home would also prove it. (see Figure I.2.5)
+In rural regions the push factors such as poverty and lack of employment opportunities played originally the most important role for migration decision.
+Although afterwards when first migrants started to return with stories of a better life elsewhere, and family networks have been established, the pull factors also appeared.
+It seems however (see Table 2.2) that unsatisfactory economic situation in the country is still a dominating factor.
+The list of main reasons for which migrants are reluctant to come back home would also prove it. (see Figure 2.5)

-Figure I.2.5 indicates also that migrants condition their return on selected reforms in country.
-Migrants expect that circumstances that pushed her/him out of the country will change.
-After achieving the better living standards in the hosting country, a migrant expects prospects of personal and professional development in Moldova to be improved.
-As we heard clearly from about 500 migrant's household they expect the policymakers to ensure good governance, job opportunities and infrastructure for business development and better quality of public services such as education and health.
+Figure 2.5 indicates also that migrants condition their return on reforms in the country.
+They expect that circumstances that pushed them out of the country will change.
+After achieving the better living standards in the hosting country, a migrant expects prospects for personal and professional development in Moldova to be improved.
+As clearly stated by about 500 migrant's household they expect the policymakers to ensure good governance, job opportunities and infrastructure for business development and better quality of public services such as education and health.